 Plum and Rhubarb Crisp

-I’m not sure if I just returned from lunch, or if I was privy to a top-secret breeding ground for a race of super attractive people, that also happen to be amazing cooks.
-When I walked into the home of Rachel Allen, who’d invited a few of us traveling through Ireland for lunch, I was stunned by A) The stunning kitchen, b) The stunning view, and C) The stunning people.
+When I walked into the home of Rachel Allen, who’d invited a few of us traveling through Ireland for lunch, I was stunned by A) The stunning kitchen, b) The stunning view, and C) The wonderful people.

 Rachel is a wildly popular cook in Ireland; the driver of our mini-van almost lost his Guinness when she came out, and her programs are now being broadcast in America.
 She’s not yet made it to France, but if there’s any better ambassador for the terrific modern food of Ireland, Rachel is it.
 Her mother-in-law, Darina Allen runs the famed Ballymaloe Cookery School, just a short drive away.
 And all of the produce in her kitchen comes from their abundant, lush organic gardens.